Beyond the Neoliberal University: Re-Thinking Higher Education

 We will notify applicants on or before 14th May, following peer review.

+For more information see the conference pages.
 If you have any queries, please contact the FoE conference team via email@example.com

 Further information, including booking details to follow shortly.
 We look forward to welcoming you to our beautiful campus!

 A full programme, including abstracts, is available here (via eshare)

 To book your place, please visit the online store (all seminars are free).
 If you have any questions, please contact us firstname.lastname@example.org.

 Decolonizing Pedagogies: Black feminist reflections on race, faith and culture in higher education

 Friday 29th March 2019 • 12.45-2.00pm • GEO 002

 Heidi Safia Mirza is Visiting Professor of Race, Faith and Culture at Goldsmith College, University of London and Emeritus Professor of Equalities Studies in Education at UCL Institute of Education.
 She is known for her pioneering intersectional research on race, gender and identity in education.
 She is author of several best-selling books including, ‘Young Female and Black’, which was voted in BERA’s top 40 most influential educational studies in Britain.
 Her other publications include ‘Black British Feminism, Race Gender and Educational Desire: Why black women succeed and fail’, and ‘Respecting Difference: Race, faith, and culture for teacher educators’.
 Her most recent co-edited book is ‘Dismantling Race in Higher Education: Racism, whiteness and decolonising the academy’.